-- 1. The business elective requirement may be satisfied by taking a total of three credits in courses with any of the following prefixes: ACC, AST, BUS, ITD, ITE, ITN, ITP, FIN and MKT. - 2.
-The philosophy or religion elective requirement can be satisfied by courses with a PHI or REL prefix. - 3.
+- Notes and Additional Curriculum Options - 1.
+The business elective requirement may be satisfied by taking a total of three credits in courses with any of the following prefixes: ACC, AST, BUS, ITD, ITE, ITN, ITP, FIN and MKT.

+- 2. The philosophy or religion elective requirement can be satisfied by courses with a PHI or REL prefix. - 3.
 Students with good computer skills may seek to satisfy this requirement by CLEP. - 4.
-Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+Transfer to Four-Year Colleges and Universities This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
 Required courses for any major at four-year institutions may vary.